Advisory Prerequisites: Graduate standing. Undergraduate with permission.

 EHS592: Infectious Disease And Emergency Response In Communities

-- Residential and Online MPH and Online MS
+Residential and Online MPH

-- This is a first year course for Online students
+This is a first year course for Online students

-- Description: This course will provide students an understanding of infectious disease outbreaks and control, the current infrastructure in the US to address infectious diseases and deploy emergency response, the role public health practitioners have in emergency response, and how gaps in infectious disease and emergency response in communities can be addressed.
+Description: This course will provide students an understanding of infectious disease outbreaks and control, the current infrastructure in the US to address infectious diseases and deploy emergency response, the role public health practitioners have in emergency response, and how gaps in infectious disease and emergency response in communities can be addressed.

 Learning Objectives: By the end of the course, students should be able to: